 So I decided to disappear.
 A note on his pillow, all of my stuff gone, a plea for him to not try and find me.
 I thought it would be easier that way.
 For both of us.

-So in the end, I agreed to give him my new phone number if he would finally just go home.
+All the things I had so stridently tried to avoid…the tear-soaked scenes; the long, drawn-out fights; even another panic-stricken, borderline-violent episode…it all took place during that total nightmare of a night.
+Finally, after successfully wearing me down, I agreed to give him my new phone number if he would finally just go home.
 But it was a mistake.
 A poorly thought-out treaty, a misguided attempt to retreat from battle.
 It only opened the door to three long months of tortuous conversations, endless loops through the same reasons and explanations and arguments and accusations.